Social Media Guidelines

 - Make sure “Doane” figures prominently in your title for the account.

 - For profile visuals, contact the Office of Strategic Marketing (OSM) for official logos and photos.

 - Remember that you are representing Doane—not yourself—in all circumstances.
 Refrain from using your personal views.

-- Finally, to make sure Doane recognizes the authenticity of the account, it needs to be approved and verified by OSC.
+- Finally, to make sure Doane recognizes the authenticity of the account, it needs to be approved and verified by OSM.